John Paul The Great Academy: History

 In 2005, Kevin Roberts conceived the idea for a school that would be approved by the Diocese of Lafayette, yet independent in governance, allowing the school to establish its own curriculum.
-In 2007, Roberts and Father Bryce Sibley established John Paul the Great Academy.
+In 2006, Roberts and Father Bryce Sibley founded John Paul the Great Academy.
+The school celebrated its first graduating class in 2007.
 Father Sibley, a priest of the Diocese of Lafayette, served as pastor and chaplain at Our Lady of Wisdom Catholic Student Center on the campus of the University of Louisiana at Lafayette from 2010 to 2021.
 Father Sibley serves on the faculty of Notre Dame Seminary in New Orleans.
 Roberts served as the head of the school until 2013, when he moved to Wyoming Catholic College.
 In 2021, he was appointed president of the Heritage Foundation.
 He serves as chair emeritus on the school's board of trustees.

 The school started in a former restaurant in Carencro.
 In 2011, it relocated to a 39 acre property with a former school once used by the De La Salle Christian Brothers.
 In 2012, the school raised over $400,000 in six weeks.

-The school's curriculum includes both classical literature and contemporary materials, all of which uphold the Catholic stance of supporting life from conception to natural death.
+The school's curriculum blends classical literature and contemporary materials, all of which uphold the Catholic stance of supporting life from conception to natural death.
 The school employs its own textbooks, and its teaching relies heavily on the writings and speeches of Pope John Paul II and Pope Benedict XVI.
-Opus Dei founder Josemaria Escriva is considered the school’s “patron.”
-The school's Senior Capstone Project "follows the spirit of the Medieval tradition."
-Seniors are expected to "embrace the teachings of St. Josemaria Escriva in sanctifying ordinary work, by consistently acting with diligence and joy."
-Each year, the school confers the St. Josemaria Escriva Award to a student who pursues excellence and demonstrates virtue in every area of his or her life.
-In the first four years of operation, more than half of all male graduates entered seminary formation for the Diocese of Lafayette.
+Opus Dei founder Josemaría Escrivá is considered the school’s patron.

+The Senior Capstone Project follows the spirit of the Medieval tradition, with seniors expected to embrace the teachings of St. Josemaría Escrivá by sanctifying ordinary work through diligence and joy.
+Each year, the school confers the St. Josemaría Escrivá Award to a student who pursues excellence and demonstrates virtue in every area of his or her life.
+Notably, in the first four years of operation, more than half of all male graduates entered seminary formation for the Diocese of Lafayette.

 The campus also houses the Preachers of Christ and Mary, a religious order of nuns founded in Columbia in 1995.

 Christian Brother Samuel Martinez, a former resident of the campus, was relocated to a nursing home when the school acquired the property.
 In 2003, Martinez was accused of sexually molesting boys during the 1970s and 1980s, while he was the principal at Cathedral High School in El Paso, Texas.
 He was also accused of molesting a boy at a school in New Orleans during the same period.
 The Diocese of El Paso settled with two victims for $1.6 million dollars.